EDUCBA Logo

 • Here ABS function converted all negative numbers to positive numbers, and we got the grand total with a positive number.

-• Do the same operation and apply the ABS function to the E and H column, and we will get the below result as follows.
+• Do the same operation and apply the ABS function to the E and H column, and we will get the following result.

 Absolute Value Example 2-5